vmbro/VCF-Operations-vCommunity/README.md

 - Virtual Machine Snapshot Count

 Login to VMware Hands-on Lab, then test drive [this MP](https://labs.hol.vmware.com/HOL/catalog/lab/26848).
 [Abhijit Timble](https://www.linkedin.com/in/abhijit-timble-75878514/) has installed it so you can evaluate it before deciding in your environment.

+## Tools

+- **[Bulk Adapter Instance Importer](tools/importer/importer.md)** — Onboard many vCenters at once from a CSV file instead of configuring each Adapter Instance manually.